jqapi/jqapi/README.md

 ## Todo

-- pages like 'attributeContainsPrefix' return a 404
+- two versions of pages: with rendered categories, and without. dynamically load the pages without the categories, saves a lot of bandwidth.